 Bed bugs rely on human blood.
-If they did not feed for a long time their body would be hard, but if they recently fed their bodies they turn into reddish-brown color.
+If they did not feed for a long time, their bodies would be hard, but if they recently fed their bodies, they turned into reddish-brown color.

 If they recently fed and you squash them, you will find their bloodstains on your carpet or bed.

 Having a bed bug is a serious problem.
 You may find a one-bed bug in your home, but you must look for other bed bugs.

 If you have an only one-bed bug, a male, you don’t worry, but if that is a female bed bug, you will face a severe problem in the future.

 Do bed bug traps work?

 You can trap bed bugs with different techniques, and definitely, this works.

 Make a mixture of sugar, yeast, and water into a propped solution on an upside-down dog bowl.

 This mixture emits the carbon dioxide, which will lure bed bugs to climb up the bowl’s side and fall inside.

 What happens when you squish a bed bug?